PlotPyStack/PythonQwt/README.md

-# python-qwt
+# PythonQwt

 ## Purpose and Motivation

-The ``python-qwt`` project was initiated to solve -at least temporarily- the obsolescence issue of `PyQwt` (the Python-Qwt C++ bindings library) which is no longer maintained.
+The ``PythonQwt`` project was initiated to solve -at least temporarily- the obsolescence issue of `PyQwt` (the Python-Qwt C++ bindings library) which is no longer maintained.
 The idea was to translate the original Qwt C++ code to Python and then to optimize some parts of the code by writing new modules based on NumPy and other libraries.

-The ``python-qwt`` package consists of a single Python package named `qwt` and of a few other files (examples, doc, ...).
+The ``PythonQwt`` package consists of a single Python package named `qwt` and of a few other files (examples, doc, ...).

 ## Copyrights